 Any day now, Mission Chinese will expand next door to Elsewhere in East Williamsburg.
 Expect a takeout window and fresh-baked breads and Ethiopian injera that will be a departure from its Sichuan-inspired fare.

-Perhaps the most intriguing food hall of all is Japan Village, set to open in October.
-(We previewed it this summer.)
+Perhaps the most intriguing food hall of all is Japan Village, set to open Saturday, Nov.
+24. (We previewed it this summer.)
 The owners of East Village/ Midtown/ Soho favorite, Sunrise Mart, are opening this 20,000-square-foot Eataly-style Japanese marketplace.
 In addition to selling Japanese groceries, the space will include food stalls, an izakaya, and a sake store.

 Hometown’s Billy Durney will also channel his smoked meat prowess into a Jewish deli at Industry City, which may open as early as November.